The stylesheets V3.11

 Minification of CSS files

 Note: the only difference between minified and unminified is that minified has extraneous whitespace removed, some rules compressed, and explanatory comments purged from the stylesheet.
 This gives you a much smaller CSS file for production use.
 The idea is to edit the unminified version then minify it as the smaller active file.
-I use CSS Compressor but there are many others.
+I use Minifier but there are many others.

 Installation